ManojEV/datacamp/README.md

-# How to Resolve Git Conflict
+# How to Resolve Sit-Merge Conflict
 New change in base branch